mithra-21/Useless-project/README.md

 we are unable to locate  the hiding  places of our idols or whimsical creatures in this real world.

-The Solution (that nobody asked for) we made an exclusive website for finding whimsical creatures and supernatural characters.
+The Solution (that nobody asked for) we made an exclusive website for finding whimsical and supernatural characters.

 Technical Details
 Technologies/Components Used
 For Software:
 HTML, CSS, JavaScript
 None
 Google Maps (by link)